At this time of the year, in Bacolod City in the Philippines, people put on their maskara (masks) and revel on the streets of the City of Smiles!

 Here's the festival website:

-By the way, I was able to visit the Negros Showroom two months ago during my summer vacation, where the masks hanging on the display gave me an idea for the next halloween party.
+By the way, I was able to visit the Negros Showroom during my vacation in Bacolod City, where the masks hanging on the display should give everyone an idea for the next Halloween party.